Nick Cordero Is ‘Growing Strength,’ Wife Amanda Kloots Shares ‘One Really Good Sign’

 As her updates continued, Amanda did share what she deemed as one “really good sign.”

 Previously, Nick’s white blood cell count had climbed as high as 65,000.
 She said that for a frame of reference, a healthy person’s count is ordinarily in the range of 15,000 to 20,000, or even lower.
-Over the weekend, Nick’s count came in at 30,000, which was a massive improvement compared to where it was for a while.
+Over the weekend, his count came in at 30,000, which was a massive improvement compared to where it was for a while.

 As Amanda said, this new white blood cell number is a great sign that things are moving in the right direction.
 She added that she wasn’t necessarily sure why, but she had a great feeling about this week.